-Rohan's salary-earning talent is put to good plot use, though, but the rest is oh so filmy and loopholed.
+Rohan's salary-earning talent is put to good plot use, but the rest is oh so filmy and loopholed.
 Little bits do stand out as impressive.
-That one clever instance about smelly socks, the safety harness bit.
+That one clever instance of smelly socks, the safety harness bit...
 These are ruefully rare moments of smart writing.

 The hero-villain bashing each other up scene is another irritating Sanjay Gupta trait.
 Either the villain or hero has a gun, but they still prefer to beat up each other.
 No easy killings.
 The hero keeps leaving his fingerprints all over the 70mm screen and nobody cares to check.
 The law is blind, hence proved.

 Built on a tantalizing premise of a vengeful blind man, director Sanjay Gupta barely holds the first half together.
 It is a decent first hour, though, characters and plot connects are set up neatly, surprisingly spread over a thin layer of realism.
 But the illusion soon gives way to cliches.

 A fast-paced format, sharper editing could have heightened the impact.
 But that is not to be.
 Again, performances make the film.

 Hrithik Roshan carries the film with all his sincere, stray-eyed dedication.
 In an average venture, Roshan holds us all through.
 He is easily among the most underrated, underutilized actors of our times.